 An Associate’s Degree for Aspiring Occupational Therapy Assistants

 Earning an associate’s degree is the first step to becoming an occupational therapy assistant.
-There are fewer than 200 occupational therapy assistant programs across the nation that have earned accreditation from the American Occupational Therapy Association’s Accreditation Council for Occupational Therapy Education.
-Before a student enrolls in any occupational therapy assistant program, he or she should make sure that the program is accredited.
+There are fewer than 200 occupational therapy assistant programs across the nation that have earned accreditation from the American Occupational Therapy Association.
+Before you enroll in any occupational therapy assistant program, make sure that the program is accredited.
 Otherwise, this lack of accreditation may become a problem when it comes time to seek licensure.

 Getting Licensed as an Occupational Therapy Assistant

 While an associate’s degree is the only education you will need to become an occupational therapy assistant, you must still attain a license or registration to practice in most states.
-In addition to having an associate’s degree from an accredited program and completing all fieldwork requirements, candidates for occupational therapy assistant licenses must also score a passing grade on the National Board for Certification in Occupational Therapy (NBCOT) exam.
+You must have an associate’s degree from an accredited program and complete all fieldwork requirements.
+As a candidate for occupational therapy assistant licenses you must also pass the National Board for Certification in Occupational Therapy (NBCOT) exam.

-Upon completing the exam, candidates can begin using the title “Certified Occupational Therapy Assistant,” according to the BLS.
+Upon completing the exam, you can begin using the title “Certified Occupational Therapy Assistant,” according to the BLS.

 There are a number of benefits to being an occupational therapy assistant.
 For one thing, the job outlook for this career is so positive that the United States Department of Labor ranked the occupation eighth among the 10 fastest growing jobs.
 Over just a decade, the BLS predicts a 43 percent increase in new jobs for these professionals.

 The pay rate is another plus.
 Occupational therapy assistants earn a median salary of $53,240 per year, according to the BLS.
 This makes the profession’s earnings significantly higher than the $34,750 median salary for all occupations.
 Considering that the career only requires an associate’s degree, the job outlook and wages are fair.